Pylons/pyramid/docs/narr/security.rst

 authorization policy in effect is ignored.

-In support of making it easier to configure applications which are "secure by default", :mod:`pyramid` allows you to configure a *default* permission.
+In support of making it easier to configure applications which are "secure by default", :app:`Pyramid` allows you to configure a *default* permission.
 If supplied, the default permission is used as the permission string to all view registrations which don't otherwise name a ``permission`` argument.